SARA TOSCANO

 Dance is part of my life.

-I have danced in a street in Marrakesh and at a private party in Athens.
+I have danced in a busy street in Marrakesh and at a private party in Athens.

 I have whirled barefoot in the woods and danced on a red carpet.